Frequently Asked Questions

 (Property taxes, street lights, water/sewer, roads)

 A Municipal Utility District is a political subdivision of the State.
 It is governed by Chapters 49 and 54 of the Texas Water Code.
 The Ranch at Cypress Creek Municipal Utility District provides drainage, landscaping and restrictive covenant service services, and also contracts with the City of Cedar Park to provide water and wastewater services and for fire protection services.
 The MUD also has the authority to undertake certain right-of-way beautification projects, and to enforce restrictive covenants.

 Who is the Board?

 The Board of Directors is composed of five members, who are elected by the residents of the MUD.
 All of the Board members reside or own property within the MUD.
 Elections are held in May of even-numbered years, and Board members serve four-year, staggered terms.
-Click on the “Contacts” button of this website to see a list of the current Board members.

 What is MUD property tax used for?